Balibaloo/obsidian-local-template-configuration/README.md

 ```

 ## Running intents
-### Local intents
+### Note intents
-The `Run local intent` command is the simplest way to run an intent.
+The `Run note intent` command is the simplest way to run an intent.

 <img src="assets/simple.gif" width=800px>

-To run a local intent, you have to select the note that contains that intent.
+To run a note intent, you have to select the note that contains that intent.

 ### Selecting a note
 Another plugin called "Filtered Opener" is required to select a note from your vault.